Auto Transcript

 Did they love God’s word too much?
 They knew more about it than anyone or at least so the people thought.
 And with some hesitation, I’ll I’ll quote myself.

-Um this was really helpful as I work this through. um where uh I would say they didn’t um how confusing it must have been for the people of Jesus day to observe those who apparently knew God’s word best reflect God’s character the least.
+This was really helpful as I work this through.
+Where I would say they didn’t how confusing it must have been for the people of Jesus day to observe those who apparently knew God’s word best reflect God’s character the least.

 What a serious thing that is, right?